-The telescope routinely observes standard stars with IO:O. These are acquired in all of the broad-band filters.
+The telescope routinely observes standard stars with IO:O and MOPTOP.
+For IO:O, standards in r'- and i'-band are obtained every night.
+In addition, standards in all other broad-band filters are obtained on photometric nights.
 A spectrophotometric standard is obtained on photometric nights with SPRAT.